Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 How Did the Chrysanthemum Become the Symbol of the Japanese Emperor?

-They were introduced to Japan during the 8th century AD during the Nara period (710 – 794 AD).
+Chrysanthemums were introduced to Japan sometime in the 8th century AD during the Nara period (710 – 794 AD).
 This was an important era in Japanese history.
 While the common people were farmers and practiced a nativist religion which involved the worship of both natural spirits and their ancestors, the upper classes were influenced by China adopting the dress, writing and religion of their more sophisticated neighbor.

 Thanks to the adoption of the Chinese writing system, Japan’s first literary works appeared.
 There was also an effort to record the history of the country.
 Equally important was the establishment of Buddhism.
 Buddhism had been introduced to Japan during the 6th century AD but was not embraced by the populace until the Nara period when Emperor Shomu adopted the religion and actively promoted it throughout the country.

 It was during this period of adoption of Chinese culture that chrysanthemums were introduced to the country.
 The Imperial family was fascinated by the flower, so much so that they used it on their official seal and even on their throne.
 Since that time, the term “chrysanthemum throne” refers both to the actual throne as well as the emperor himself.
-Thenceforth, the chrysanthemum became a symbol of the emperor and imperial family.
+Thus, the chrysanthemum became a symbol of the emperor and imperial family.
+It remains the symbol of the emperor today.

-Chrysanthemums are known as “kiku” in Japan and are immensely popular.
+Chrysanthemums are known as “kiku” in Japan and are immensely popular to this day.
 They are used in coinage, on passports, and printed on fabrics.
 There is even an award called the Supreme Order of the Chrysanthemum.
 It is the highest honor in the country.
 Only Japanese citizens are eligible for this prestigious award.
 In everyday life the flower colors have specific meanings.
 Red chrysanthemums have romantic connotations similar to red roses in American culture.
 White chrysanthemums are used in funerals and on grave sites.
+White is the color of mourning in Japan, rather than black as it is in the US.

 Japanese culture has a flower for each month of the year.
 The chrysanthemum is the flower for the month of September.
 Japan’s National Chrysanthemum Day (“Kiku no Sekku”) is also called the Festival of Happiness.
 It is celebrated on September 9, which is the ninth day of the ninth month.
 In numerology, the number 9 is considered auspicious.
 The holiday was established in 910 AD when the first chrysanthemum show was held.
 It was sponsored by the imperial family.